 Bridges’ Reggio Emilia Summer Session

-For Three and Four year olds, Bridges offers three two-week sessions that are open to Bridges students as well as members of the community.
+Bridges offers three two-week sessions that are open to Bridges students as well as members of the community.
 Each day, children engage in extended art activities, outdoor sculpture projects, collage, woodworking, outdoor activities, and water play.
-The Bruce Museum collaborates with Bridges to offer science and art activities each session.
+The Darien Nature Center collaborates with Bridges to offer science and live animal presentations each session.